Business Benefits of Big Data in Travel Industry

 Let's see why even the most minor profit guarantees introducing innovative technology into the tourism industry.

 Why tourism is essential for cities

 Making your city a tourist city is not only in the interests of travel agencies, hotels or restaurants but of the whole society and the city.
-In fact, tourism is a serious sector of the economy, accounting for more than 15% of GDP in 44 countries around the world.
+In fact, tourism is a serious sector of the economy, accounting for more than 15% of the GDP in 44 countries around the world.
 For example, the United States earns $1.8 trillion from tourism, which is 8.6% of the country's GDP, according to the World Travel & Tourism Council.

 To maximize the income of a hotel, shop or travel agency, you should offer the right product to the right customer at the right time with the right price and in the right way.
 You must clearly understand the situation to hit all these "right" and "necessary" targets.
 And big data can come in handy.
 But we advise to read our article on SaaS compliance management before you start working with big data.

 With the help of Big Data, you can predict increased demand.
 Holidays with children or air ticket sales, holidays or just good weather - all these factors increase the demand for hotel rooms and other services that tourists willingly use.
 Knowing this, the tourism business can effectively adjust prices: raise prices during rising demand and, conversely, offer promotions when demand falls.